ameencarpenter/billionaires-data-analysis/readme.md

 To run the SQL scripts and Power BI file, you will need the following:
 - **MySQL**: For running SQL scripts and managing the database.
 - **Power BI Desktop**: For viewing and interacting with the dashboard.
-- **Python** (optional): For additional data analysis or transformation tasks.

-## License
-This project is open-source and available for anyone to use and modify under the MIT license.